hamzaamri/Yocto_tech_project/README.md

 ```
 This script will:

-Run kas build to build the Yocto image based on your configuration.
+1-Run kas build to build the Yocto image defined in your Kas configuration.

-Drop you into a kas shell for interactive work in the build environment.
+2-Drop you into a kas shell for interactive work in the Yocto environment.
 ---

 ## Notes